-Any employment, office, trade, profession or vocation carried on for profit or gain.

-Sponsorship Any payment or provision of any other financial benefit 05.06.2015 169

-(other than from Brighton & Hove City Council) made or provided in the 12 month period preceding notification of this pecuniary interest in respect of any expenses incurred by the member in carrying out duties as a member, or towards the election expenses of the member.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.

-Any contract which is made between you or other relevant persons (or a body in which the relevant person has a beneficial interest) and the relevant authority -
+Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by the member in carrying out duties as a member, or towards the election expenses of the member.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992(1).
+Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority - (a) under which goods or services are to be provided or works are to be executed; and

-- (a) under which goods or services are to be provided or works are to be executed; and - (b) which has not been fully discharged.
+(b) which has not been fully discharged.